nolanlawson/database-filler/README.md

 What the app does
 ---

-Each time you hit "Add Data", it will insert a ~500KB image of Link from the Legend of Zelda into the database, in base64 string format.
+Each time you hit "Add Data", it will insert a ~500KB image into the database, in base64 string format.
 So it's not exactly 500KB (in fact, it's probably quite a bit more due to the base64 overhead), but Apple's IndexedDB doesn't support Blobs, so it's what we have to do.

 <img alt="screenshot" src="screenshot.png" width=300/>